 The solution to many of the shortcomings associated with RESTful/synchronous interactions is to combine the principles of event-driven architecture with microservices.
 Event Driven Microservices (EDM) are inherently asynchronous and are notified when it is time to perform work.
 In many cases, asynchronous communications is how many of our daily interactions take place.
 Take Facebook: It would be incredibly inefficient to navigate to each friend and check to see if they have a status update.
 Instead we are notified when a friend has updated their status so we can go see that cute new picture of their cat.
 Obviously, that makes us more productive as individuals. (in our use of Facebook anyway…)

-The benefits of Event Driven Microservices are many and varied:
+The benefits of messaging for event-driven microservices are many and varied:

 - Loose Coupling – Using messaging, specifically publish/subscribe functionality, services do not have knowledge of other services.
 They are notified of new events, process that information and produce/publish new information.
 This new information then can be consumed by any number of services, thanks to publish/subscribe.
 Loose coupling allows microservices to be ready for the never-ending changes that occur within enterprises.